sagieppel/Focusing-attention-of-Fully-convolutional-neural-networks-on-Region-of-interest-ROI-input-map-/README.md

 The net produce pixel wise annotation as a matrix in size of the image with the value of each pixel is the pixel label (This should be the input in training).

 ## Background information
-The net is based on fully convolutional neural net described in the paper (Fully Convolutional Networks for Semantic Segmentation)[https://arxiv.org/pdf/1605.06211.pdf].
+The net is based on fully convolutional neural net described in the paper [Fully Convolutional Networks for Semantic Segmentation](https://arxiv.org/pdf/1605.06211.pdf).
 The valve filters were added in first layer.
 See BuildNetVgg16.py for the network structure.
 The code is based on https://github.com/shekkizh/FCN.tensorflow by Sarath Shekkizhar with MIT license.
 The net is based on the pre-trained VGG16 model by Marvin Teichmann